RishiKumarRay/DevOps_KUP/day_3_29_Sept/Day 3 qna.md

 Yes we can do this and we can block the website by its domain name with using this command :

-iptable -A -I input -s www.facebook.com DROP
+iptable -I INPUT -s www.facebook.com -j DROP

-Que 6: How can we persist rules in an iptable?
+**Que 6: How can we persist rules in an iptable?**

 Inorder to do this first we have to download persistant package then we can run this command